Asymmetrical flow field-flow fractionation (AF4)

-AF4 can be used in all stages of pharmaceutical development and manufacturing – from early research to late stage release testing under GMP serving as a valuable tool for the orthogonal cross validation of high-performance size-exclusion chromatography (HP-SEC-link) and analytical ultracentrifugation.
+AF4 can be used in all stages of pharmaceutical development and manufacturing – from early research to late stage release testing under GMP, serving as a valuable tool for the orthogonal cross validation of high-performance size-exclusion chromatography [HP-SEC] and analytical ultracentrifugation [AUC].
+AF4 is often used in the context of forced degradation studies and real-time stability studies, since those often imply the formation of relatively large amounts of aggregates in the size range covered by AF4.